WELCOME TO YEAR 1

-Our PE days are on a Monday and Tuesday; please ensure your child has a full PE kit (white t-shirt, black leggings/skirt/shorts/jogging bottoms, white socks and plimsoles or trainers) in school every day as there may be occasions when our PE slot may need to be changed at short notice.
+Our PE day is on a Tuesday; please ensure that your child comes into school that day in a full PE kit (white t-shirt, black leggings/skirt/shorts/jogging bottoms, white socks and plimsoles or trainers).
 Long hair needs to be tied back and earrings must be removed or covered with tape for PE.

-If you have any questions please pop in and see us in the morning or after school or arrange a meeting through the office.
+If you have any questions please talk to us in the morning or after school or arrange a meeting through the office.